Poyters/angotia-sdk/README.md

 # Angotia SDK

 Angotia SDK is a TypeScript library that provides a common (around Angotia game ecosystem) entities like: _utils, interfaces, models etc_.
+It useses axios to provide HTTP communnication across Node and Web projects.
+To run it locally, use yalc.

 ## Commands